usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 **Manufacturer:**

 - Provide information to the IoT device clients/customers that describe the vulnerabilities to malware for the associated IoT devices, and advice for the best types of anti-malware to use.
 If no anti-malware is needed for the IoT device, explain why.
-- Provide information about the IoT device resource restraints related to malicious code protection and possible compensating controls that IoT device customers can use for such restraints.
+- Provide information about the IoT device resource restraints related to running malicious code protection on the device itself and possible compensating controls that IoT device customers can use as an alternative way to protect the IoT device (e.g. agentless network traffic analysis).

 **Agency:**